Updated July 12th, 2021

 - The entrance doors are locked at all times and are unlocked by means of an electronic door lock

-- An electronic card reader at physical barrier at entrance to the company premises.
+- An electronic card reader on a physical barrier at the entrance to the company premises.

 - All persons must identify themselves additionally by means of a digital key (2nd authentication factor) to acquire access to the premises after business hours.